-Problem: We typically do not know the population standard deviation, σ .
+Problem: We typically do not know the population standard deviation, σ , so we cannot calculate the standard error.

 Our only option is to use the sample standard deviation, s, to estimate the population standard deviation.
 However, the sample standard deviation will generally be larger than the population standard deviation.